Content Coms delivers ongoing carbon compliance content for new industry advice hub

 The Energy Advice Hub, which went live in September 2018, is choc-full of original content focused on impending carbon reporting legislation as well as energy efficiency best practice.

 A particular area of focus of the Hub is the government’s new reporting programme SECR (Streamlined Energy and Carbon Reporting) that will replace the CRC Energy Efficiency Scheme.
-Large employers will also be expected to comply with Phase 2 of ESOS (Energy Saving Opportunities Scheme), the government’s flagship energy efficiency initiative.
-In addition, the government is also in the process of moving from compensation to exemption for businesses categorised as Energy Intensive Industries (EII) – a move which is set to impact the bills of all UK companies.
+Large employers will also be expected to comply with ESOS Phase 3 (Energy Saving Opportunities Scheme), the government’s flagship energy efficiency initiative.
+In addition, the government is also in the process of moving from compensation to exemption for businesses categorise as Energy Intensive Industries (EII) – a move which is set to impact the bills of all UK companies.
 The Energy Advice Hub will provide regular updates and guidance on all of these changes as they become law.

 Learn more by visiting the Energy Advice Hub.